 Graduate Applicant Evaluation Guide

-We aim to admit a limited number of students so that we can better support them, both intellectually and perhaps financially.
+Graduate admission is competitive because we aim to admit a limited number of students so that we can better support them, both intellectually and perhaps financially.
 Additionally, professors suited to particular interests may be on leave or working with other graduate students.

-Statement of Purpose:
+Statement of Purpose

 Your statement of purpose, also known as a statement of intent, details your career goals (where you see yourself in 5 years) and educational objectives (how you will get there).
 It tells us a little bit about you and your passion.
 This statement is typically 2-3 double-spaced pages long.
 We look at how focused your interests are, your writing ability, and whether and how we can help you meet your goals and objectives.